Testing the effectiveness of unconventional monetary policy in Japan and the United States: The effectiveness of UMP

-The estimation results for the parameter $\xi$ are as follows.
-Recall that the parameter $\xi$ determines the impact effect of UMP, where the two limiting cases of $\xi=0$ and $\xi=1$ correspond to UMP being completely ineffective on impact and as effective as conventional policy in non-ELB regimes on impact, respectively.
-When we restrict the range of $\xi$ to $\left[ 0,1\right] $ and impose no further identifying restrictions, the identified set for $\xi$ is $[0,0.78]$ for the U.S. and $[0,0.34]$ for Japan.
 We sharpen the identified sets by using sign restrictions.
 We follow \cite{DebortoliGaliGambetti2019} and impose the restrictions that a negative monetary policy shock should have a nonnegative effect on inflation and output, and a nonpositive effect on interest rates at a one-year horizon.\footnote{Note that because IRFs are state-dependent, these sign restrictions need to be imposed for all values of the initial states.
 In principle, this means working out the worst cases over the support of the distribution of the variables.
-However, a very similar conservative estimate of the identified set can be obtained if we simply impose the sign restrictions in every period.} These sign restrictions clearly hold in the DSGE model developed in Section \ref{s: dsge} (see Figure \ref{Fig:MPshock}).
-With these sign restrictions, the identified set for the parameter $\xi$ narrows down substantially for the U.S., from $[0,0.78]$ to $[0.74,0.76]$.
+However, a very similar conservative estimate of the identified set can be obtained if we simply impose the sign restrictions in every period.} These sign restrictions are consistent with the theoretical model studied in Section \ref{s: dsge} (see Figure \ref{Fig:MPshock}).
+With these sign restrictions, the identified set for the parameter $\xi$ narrows down substantially for the U.S., from $[0,0.75]$ to $[0.71,0.73]$.
 For Japan the impact of the sign restrictions is more modest, from $[0,0.34]$ to $[0,0.26]$.

+\OA \ref{app_Chole} compares our identification based on sign restrictions against the standard Choleski identification that imposes restrictions on the impact response of the variables to the monetary policy shock.
+Consistent with the results in \cite{GertlerKaradi2015} and \cite{kubota2022macro}, we find that the Choleski identification presents several puzzling responses.